Festus Awuah Kwofie: 2020 elections

 In the 2020 Ghanaian general elections, he won the Upper Denkyira East Constituency parliamentary seat with 26,771 votes making 54.76% of the total votes cast whilst the NDC parliamentary candidate Emelia Ankomah had 22,121 votes making 45.24% of the total votes cast, the GUM parliamentary candidate Christiana Asante had 337 votes making 0.7% of the total votes cast, the PNC parliamentary candidate Amaniampong Owusu Offin had 0 vote making 0.0% of the total votes cast and the PPP parliamentary candidate Fredrick Enchile had 0 vote making 0.0% of the total votes cast.

 Committees

-He serves as the Vice Chairperson of the Gender and Children Committee and also a member of the Youth, Sports and Culture Committee respectively in the Eighth Parliament of the Fourth Republic of Ghana.
-He is also a member of the AD-HOC Committee that would appoint an Auditor to audit the Auditor-General.
+He served as the Vice Chairperson of the Gender and Children Committee and also a member of the Youth, Sports and Culture Committee respectively in the Eighth Parliament of the Fourth Republic of Ghana.
+He was also a member of the AD-HOC Committee that would appoint an Auditor to audit the Auditor-General.